 Vet a Freelancer Before You Give Them Access to Your Brand

-Say you run a small business — we'll call you Tomás — and you've just hired a freelance social-media manager to run your accounts for the next three months.
+You've just hired a freelance social-media manager to run your accounts for the next three months.
 Great portfolio, fair rate, available immediately.
-To do the job, they need the logins.
-Which means for ninety days, a person you met over two video calls will be speaking as your brand to every customer you have.
-That's a lot of trust to hand over on the strength of a nice PDF.
+To do the job, they need the logins — so for the next ninety days, a person you've met over two video calls will be speaking as your brand to every customer you have.
+That's an enormous amount of trust to extend on the strength of a nice PDF and a good first impression.

 Freelancers who touch your public voice — social managers, community moderators, copywriters, the person scheduling your posts — are a specific kind of risk.
 It's not just what they might do on purpose.
 It's that whatever they believe and post on their own accounts is one bad day away from being associated with yours.
 A ghostwriter's private opinions become your brand's problem the moment someone connects the two.